python/cpython/Doc/reference/import.rst

 the :meth:`~importlib.abc.PathEntryFinder.find_spec` method.

-:meth:`~importlib.abc.PathEntryFinder.find_spec` takes two arguments: the fully qualified name of the module being imported, and the (optional) target module.  ``find_spec()`` returns a fully populated spec for the module.
+:meth:`~importlib.abc.PathEntryFinder.find_spec` takes two arguments: the :term:`fully qualified name` of the module being imported, and the (optional) target module.  ``find_spec()`` returns a fully populated spec for the module.
 This spec will always have "loader" set (with one exception).